quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces/ostep_part20_38._Redundant_D.md

 Background context: A simple example of striping involves distributing blocks across a 4-disk array in a round-robin fashion.
 Each disk stores a sequential block starting from the first.
 :p How is data striped across disks in RAID Level 0?
 ??x
 In RAID Level 0, data is striped across multiple disks using a round-robin approach.
-For instance, with a 4-disk array and assuming \(B\) blocks:
+For instance, with a 4-disk array and assuming $B$ blocks:
 - Disk 0: Block 0, 4, 8, ...
 - Disk 1: Block 1, 5, 9, ...
 - Disk 2: Block 2, 6, 10, ...